wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 Summary (optimistic)
 ====================

-* If you are a Twisted developer...
+* If you are using Twisted...

 * Just wait and your program will run on multiple cores ``:-)``